 Bewildering Stories biography

-Having always looked back to the 1800s for good English fiction, Patricia eagerly took up online recommendations that forgotten works by George Sand and Jean Lorrain be translated.
+Having always looked back to the 1800s for good English fiction, Patricia eagerly responded to online recommendations that forgotten works by George Sand and Jean Lorrain be translated.
 The appeal of Sand’s Spiridion was in the haunted monastery and the dangers of segregating men from society.
 With Lorrain, it was the adult fairy tales written in reaction to realism and technological advances that amused and intrigued her.

 Through Lorrain she discovered and translated other late 19th-century authors of fairy fantasy, Catulle Mendès and Théodore de Banville.
-Many of these writers produced works which lent themselves to illustration and were published in the illustrated journals popular in the 1880s; the images added a particular pleasure to the translation process.
+Many of these writers produced works which lent themselves to illustration and were published in the illustrated journals popular at the turn of the century; viewing the images added a particular pleasure to the translation process.

-Copyright © 2019 by Patricia Worth
+Copyright © 2019, 2020 by Patricia Worth